 Although you will have communicated with Admissions and the online coordinator using your personal email address during application, you should start checking your official student email account after acceptance.
 Expect program and instructors’ contacts and other college correspondence to come through that.

 The University bookstore should have lists of all required texts a few weeks before the first day of class.

-You’ll need to get a graduation contract from Registration’s Forms page.
-This should be completed in the semester before your final one; however, you may start earlier and that is advisable.
+You’ll need to fill out a graduation application from Registration’s Forms page.
+This should be completed in the semester before you graduate; however, you may start a little earlier and that is advisable.
 Contact your faculty advisor to finalize this (see the next question below if you don’t know who that is.)

 If you would like to come to Springfield for graduation, let us know early.
 A few online students do this, and we would like to meet you.
 If we know early enough how many are coming, maybe we can set aside a time for all of us to get together.
 There is also usually an online students’ graduation brunch the morning of graduation, for those who were in online degree programs across the university.

 The online coordinator is an unofficial advisor to assist you through the application process and into your first semester.
 The department chair (Dr. Chan) is also the curriculum advisor for new students during this time.
 Soon you will be assigned a regular faculty advisor.
 The graduation application at the end of your studies must be signed between you and your faculty advisor.
 Like the coordinator, this FAQ page is also an unofficial aid to get you started, but you should also be aware of and in compliance with the official version of program entrance and graduation requirements for your particular cohort (the first semester you were accepted as a student, registered for and completed a course), which is accessible in the online catalog.

 By your second registered semester, you should know who your faculty advisor is.
 If you don’t, look for the advisor’s name on your DARS report (see next paragraph), or contact the online coordinator to look it up.